 - Three years recent experience in cancer nursing

 - The clinical, managerial and administrative capacity to properly discharge the functions of the role

 - Excellent communication skills with a demonstrated interest in this area

 - Team player with ability to work independently as required

 - Diplomatic and tactful with the ability to build and maintain relationships

 - Demonstrated evidence of continuing professional development at the appropriate level

 Sorry, this job post it's no longer available

-Oncology Nurse job at a City Centre Hospital in Dublin.
-Be a part of one of Ireland’s most comprehensive cancer care services.
-Contact Clare on 01-905-9333 for more in...14 days ago
+Oncology Nurse job at a large acute Hospital in North Dublin.
+Be a part of Ireland’s recognised centre for integrated oncology and palliative medicine.
+Contact Aisling...6 days ago